-What if my rights are violated?
+What do I do if my rights have been violated?

-- The street is not the place to challenge police misconduct. - Don't physically resist officers or threaten to file a complaint. - As soon as you can, write down everything you remember, including officers' badge and patrol car numbers, which agency the officers were from, and any other details. - Get contact information from witnesses. - If you are injured, take photographs of your injuries (but seek medical attention first). - Once you have this information, you can file a written complaint with the agency.
+- The street is not the place to challenge police misconduct. - Don't physically resist officers or threaten to file a complaint. - As soon as you can, write down everything you remember, including officers' names, badge and patrol car numbers, which agency the officers were from, and any other details. - Get contact information from witnesses. - If you are injured, take photographs of your injuries (but seek medical attention first). - Once you have this information, you can file a written complaint with the agency.
 In some cases, you can file a complaint anonymously.
-You can also seek the assistance of an attorney or the ACLU of lowa.
+You can also seek the assistance of an attorney.